nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ```

-If you get database error related to rights issue, you can set it as a single user owner:
+If you get database error related to rights issues, you can set it as a single user owner:

 ```
 ALTER DATABASE nuxeo SET SINGLE_USER